Open Chemometrics Toolkit for Analysis and Visualization of Vibrational Spectroscopy data

 OCTAVVS is a set of graphical tools for high-throughput preprocessing and analysis of vibrational spectroscopy data.
 Currently, the preprocessing is primarily geared towards images from infrared absorption spectroscopy with focal plane array detectors.

-There are three separate tools in the current version:
+There are two/three separate tools in the current version:

 preprocessing deals with atmospheric correction, resonant Mie scattering correction, baseline correction and normalization.